Schnilz/dynamixel_ros2_control/README.md

       </joint>
       ...
 ```
+When `reboot_on_error` is "true" the motor automaticaly reboots on mechanical overload error (it still loses torque for a brief moment, but that should be enogh to let the motor recover the fault).

 ## Run a test
 You need the urdf of the robot with the ros2_control xml added.
 After starting the control nodes and activating the Joint Trajectory Controller you can use ros2cli commands to test the actuators: